Shopping Cart

 Hey, Camp Fans!

-Thrilled to have received such a great response of about 30 entries for our ‘Share Your Camp Story’ Contest that we held here at Everything Summer Camp, we’re eager to share each entry right here on the Blog now!
-After t;en lucky winners of bigger prizes, all other submissions got a $15 gift certificate to our online store!
-And today’s post is from Nola H., who wrote in to tell us about her return to Camp Chimney Corners YMCA.
-Check it out:
+Happy to receive all the great entries we did for our yearly ‘Share Your Camp Story’ Contest we put on here at Everything Summer Camp, we’re now eager to share each one right here on the Blog!
+After ten lucky winners of larger prizes, all other submissions got a $15 gift certificate to our online shop!
+Today we have a submission from Leighton L., who wrote in to tell us about his experience at Camp Dudley.

 - John